-Dr. Kutoroff has been involved in the Cherry Hill, N.J.
+Dr. Kutoroff has been heavily involved in the Cherry Hill, N.J.
 School District.
-She has co-chaired the Budget Committee, helped spearhead a multimillion dollar school renovation program; spoken to various constituents about educational programs; and has successfully run an election campaign to elect a candidate to the Board of Education.
-She participates in community events and encourages young people to vote.
+She co-chaired the Budget Committee, helped spearhead a multimillion dollar school renovation program; spoken with various constituents about educational programs; and successfully run an election campaign for a Board of Education candidate.
+She enjoys participating in community events and encouraging young people to vote.
 After a long career as an educator, she recently retired from her teaching responsibilities but still enjoys being active in the educational community.

 Copyright © IPACnet - All Rights Reserved.